 - Skill level: Intermediate+

 Your money secured

-When you book your MTB Tour Madeira with H+I Adventures you can be sure that your money is secure.
+When you book your EWS Travel Dolomites, Italy tour with H+I Adventures you can be sure that your money is secure.

 The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for H&I Adventures Ltd, and in the event of their insolvency, protection is provided for the following:

 ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
 Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with H&I Adventures Ltd.

 In the unlikely event that you require assistance whilst abroad due to our financial failure, please call our 24/7 helpline on +44 (0)1702 811397 and advise you are a customer of an ABTOT protected travel company.

 You can access The Package Travel and Linked Travel Arrangements Regulations 2018 here.